 Telehealth, on the other hand, is a broader term that includes the use of technologies and information to support health education, administration, and care in addition to treating a client.
 2 In other words, telehealth is not merely a clinical service, but rather the means to improve health education and healthcare processes.

-Telemedicine use before COVID-19
+Telemedicine use before the pandemic

-As mentioned, telemedicine and telehealth services have skyrocketed since the COVID-19 outbreak.
+As mentioned, telemedicine and telehealth services have skyrocketed since the virus outbreak.
 In March of 2020, for example, telehealth provider Teladoc Health reported a 50% increase in call volume, while provider Amwell reported a 58% increase in activity.3

 But the truth is that telemedicine was growing steadily before the novel coronavirus came on the scene.
 In hospitals alone, the use of telehealth services including telemedicine grew from 35% in 2010 to 76% in 2017.4 In addition, 9 out of 10 employers now offer telemedicine services to their employees, which is up from just 18% in 2014.5